-- CDT Class of 2016 Facebook Group: With how small CDT classes are, this is a great way to communicate as a class.
+- Find the current CDT class page for your year (and direction!): With how small CDT classes are, this is a great way to communicate as a class.
 This was most helpful for our class to work as a water/snow/town report.
 Hikers ahead would post pertinent info for those following and it was a great resource!

 - CDT Trail Journals!
 The CDTC has now created a tab on their site to aggregate the trail journals of hikers.
 It’s new in 2016, so it’s growing…

 - CDT-L: Most are familiar with the annoyances that come with being on a list.
 If you have the tolerance for it, go for it.
 There isn’t a lot of action on here, but every so often something useful pops up.

 It only makes sense to donate to a trail that you plan to live on for 5 months.
 Help to preserve and protect the trail.
 C’mon, pay it forward.
 Become a Continental Divide Trail Coalition Member or DONATE to the CDTC!